 Art Conservation Workshop Study Program In Italy

-The session begins with an introduction to the principals, standards and guidelines for art conservation and restoration, practical hands-on experience, excursions, and lectures.
+The session begins with an introduction to the principals, standards and guidelines for art conservation, practical hands-on experience, excursions, and lectures.

 Conservation studies and research of frescoes are conducted in the rupestrian settlements (underground habitations) located in the Alta Murgia area.